briandoyle81/adventOfCode2022/README.md

 Not my best work in part 2.
 I think a two-cursor solution might be more efficient, but on to the next!

 # Day 9

+Messy collision-like if statements FTW!

+Part 2 was pretty easy once I read the rules.
+Only the tail counts still!!!